maehem/javamancer/README.md

 Not really...
 This game uses the original content but the engine is 100% brand new!
 Written in Java/JavaFX, the game mode accesses the cached game content and attempts to present an experience that is 99% like the DOS version from 1989.
-No attempt was made to understand how the original DOS excecuatble operated.
+No attempt was made to understand how the original DOS execuatble operated.

 # But why?
 Of all the games I've played on the PC, this was one I really enjoyed.
 Since I don't